 - Go to the beach, they are clean and beautiful.
 Kite beach and Jumeirah beach near the Burj Al Arab are great.

 - Visit some of the other attractions, like the Dubai Fountain, Dubai Marina, Desert Safari, ride the metro, and take a boat tour.

 As a woman, I didn't feel the conservative pressures to be restricted.
-Dubai is one of the more liberal cities in the Middle East, and highly influenced by the Western cultures.
-I wouldn't tell you to walk around in booty shorts, but go as you are.
-Also, limit your public display of affection to the bedroom, it is forbidden.
+Dubai is one of the more liberal cities in the Middle East and highly influenced by the Western cultures.
+I wouldn't tell you to walk around in short shorts, also, limit any public displays of affection to the bedroom, it is forbidden.
 This is something heavily enforced in the area.
 Although, I did see some tourist holding hands.

 Dubai is beautiful, and still under construction.
 I would love to see what it looks like in 5 years time.
-The trip is long, about 13 hours plus from New York, but well worth it.
+The trip is long - about 13 hours plus from New York - but well worth it.
 Go out and see it for yourself.
-I woke up every morning in awe of land.
+I woke up every morning in awe of its beauty.
 I'm definitely going back.